britram/pins/draft-trammell-inip-pins.md

 # Observations

 On a cursory examination, many of the properties of our ideal name service can be met, or could be met, by the present DNS protocol or extensions thereto.
 We note that there are further possibilities for the future evolution of naming services meeting these properties.
+This section contains random observations that might inform future work.

-## Delegation and Redirection are Separate Operations
+## Delegation and redirection are separate operations

 Any system which can provide the authenticity properties in {{authenticity}}
 is freed from one of the design characteristics of the present domain name